My summer CSA

 Two pictures this week, as I got confused and didn’t take a picture of all the veggies at once.
 Super delicious peaches in the fruit share this week.

 Week 7 was nice, I loved the garlic, it was very flavorful, and had really large cloves, so very easy to peel.
 There was a watermelon, which I thought was a nice addition, even if the watermelon wasn’t that nice.
 The kale I used to make a super delicious brownie.
-I will post the recipe I had found, and pics of making it soon.
+I will post the recipe I had found, and pics of making it soon (update you can find the recipe here).
 The list of ingredients is something that I would have never thought of combining and how great and filling it tastes still boggle my mind.

 For this week I decided to take three pictures of the veggies.
 The first one shows all the veggies, the second shows everything, but the nightshades, and the last one excludes the squash family as well.
 At that point, the produce on the last photo is all I could handle eating, not worth the $23 by a very, very far stretch.